 If you want to have single task responsibilities in awork, you can simply deactivate the option for multiple assignees.

-If the setting to assign multiple users to a task is active, you can select and remove them multiple users one by one.
+If the setting to assign multiple users to a task is active, you can select and remove multiple users one by one.

 You can replace all assignees at once with one user by clicking on the person icon in the user selection.